-Help Feed the Hungry in Alabama
+Help Feed Hungry Families in Alabama

 SoSA Alabama needs your help to continue its work of saving produce from going to waste and feeding hungry people across the country.